 1963 Bedford J2

-Introducing the oldest of our three Bedford J2 Plaxton Embassy 20 seat coaches.
+Introducing the oldest of our two Bedford J2 Plaxton Embassy 20 seat coaches.

 Our 1963 Bedford J2 coach was first registered on 5th June that year to Cookes Coaches in Stougton near Guildford.
 Delivered in a blue and yellow livery, this long-established operator was at the time operating a small fleet of five modern Bedford coaches, with 644 HAA being the smallest at just eighteen seats.